-As we celebrate and rejoice during this Advent Season we understand how it happened, with the Messiah arriving not in a whirlwind of destruction but lovingly, laid tenderly in sweet hay in a humble manger in a stable, of all places, in a tiny backwater of the Empire.
-We know this was the One, that baby who through his own humble service to God brought God's redeeming love and salvation and reconciliation to the world and to all in it who would hear and accept.
+As we celebrate and rejoice during this Advent Season we understand how it happened, with the Messiah arriving not in a whirlwind of destruction but lovingly, placed tenderly in sweet hay in a humble manger in a stable, of all places, in a tiny backwater of the Empire.
+We are blessed because we know he was the One, that baby who through his own humble service to God brought God's redeeming love and salvation and reconciliation to the world and to all in it who would hear and accept.
 This was Jesus, the Son of God: who was born a fragile infant, who walked the dusty roads and the crowded streets, who ate and drank with sinners and healed them through his acceptance of them, who took the time to talk and to listen and to touch and be touched, who whenever he was interrogated said "enough about me, it's about the Father who sent me".
-Jesus, who in true and humble service placed himself in the ultimate harm's way, offering himself up even to an agonizing death on the cross on our behalf, yours and mine, proclaiming to a repentant criminal even at the end, "this day you will join me in paradise."
+The one whom John declared to his listeners as standing among them still stands among us today, but we are blessed that we do know him, and love him, and celebrate once more his coming among us.